manishmadugula/Notes/Code/java_multithreading.md

 # ReadWriteLock
-- We can use readwrite lock to allow multiple threads to read a resources, using rentrant lock will also block reads to the resource.
+- We can use readwrite lock to allow multiple threads to read a resources, using reentrant lock will also block reads to the resource.
 Multiple reader threads and only one writer thread is required.
 - There is one caveat though even though multiple threads can acquire the read lock, while someone is accessing the readlock, no thread can access the write lock, even if they are separate locks.
 Only one among read/write lock can be acquried at a time.
 - We can have either readlock acquired by n threads or a write lock acquired by 1 thread.
 But never at the same time.
 - ## Only write lock can allow newConditions